kdkavanagh/kdkavanagh/_posts/2016-01-02-how-to-talk-about-performance-part-one.md

 Instead, consider looking at **Median absolution deviation (MAD)**, which is the median of the deviations from the median of the overall dataset.

 Unfortunately, the robustness of the MAD is a double-edged sword.
 It is hardly affected by outliers, unlike the Std.
 Dev, and can tell us a lot about the variance of the majority of datapoints, though since we're often interested in the higher percentiles representing <5% of all datapoints.
 We need a metric that summarizes the changes between the middle and the upper percentiles.
 To do this, I calculate a homemade metric I call **Percentile Ratio Measure (PRM)**, which sums the calculated ratios between selected percentiles, and weights them inversely to the distance from the median (e.g the 75th/50th ratio may have a weighting of 1, while the ratio between 90th/75th might be weighted as 0.5).
-There isn't a one-size-fits-all formula to calculate this metric, and the percentiles and associated weights can be tuned based on your sensitivity to latency variance. <--Example in appendix-->
+There isn't a one-size-fits-all formula to calculate this metric, and the percentiles and associated weights can be tuned based on your sensitivity to latency variance.
+An example calculation is included at the end of this post.

 # Importance of Visualizing Latency
 Throughout my career, I've learned that a non-technical audience responds better to beautifully-presented technical information than ugly presentations or numbers alone.
 Spending an extra 10min to make an excel chart clean and clear goes a long way, and **spending a few days learning ggplot2 for R goes even further in making your data easily understandable**.